kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-- incompatibility with CA : The failure reason of some pods in a pod group is not that the resources cannot be met, but that the podgroup cannot meet `all-or-nothing` of gang-scheduling.
-But CA will to provision machines for all pods.
+- Incompatibility with CA : The failure reason of some pods in a pod group is not that the resources cannot be met, but that the podgroup cannot meet `all-or-nothing` of gang-scheduling.
+But CA will provision machines for all pods.
 For this part of pods in pod group, we will add different failure message in condition.reason.
 Cluster Autoscaler check the failure reasons in pod.status.condition to decide whether it's possible to resolve the failure by provisioning new machines.
 Details are described in the following.

+- Short-time resource deadlock in the memory of kube-scheduler: base on the alpha version implementation of pod group scheduling, it may happen that two pod groups reserve some resources at the same time.
+Neither of them can be successfully scheduled.
+This is different from the kube-scheduler without group scheduling, where the reserved resources are released by timeout.
+And with QueueSort and PodsToActivate mechanism, PodGroup can be scheduled as `units' in the kube-scheduler to minimize `Short-time resource deadlock in the memory` occurrence.

 ## Design Details